- Valid DPI of employer (family employer)

 - Worker completes affiliation form (personal data, designated beneficiaries)

-- Make first payment at authorized bank (Banrural, BAM, Industrial)
+- Make first quarterly payment in advance at Banrural

 - Wait 10-15 business days for affiliation activation